ryattay/volta-river-commodities/index.md

 {% include feature_row %}

-Volta River Commodities was built as part of the [Cultural Heritage Informatics initiative](http://chi.anthropology.msu.edu/) at Michigan State University
+Volta River Commodities was built as part of the [Cultural Heritage Informatics initiative](http://chi.anthropology.msu.edu/) at Michigan State University.